 Then we would do the unthinkable.
 We would take showers, get dressed, go downstairs and make coffee.
 We would make our children wait on the steps until all the adults were up.
 Then with the enormous video camera all ready to go, Danny would finally shout, “Santa came!”
 The kids would bound into the family room and begin ripping open their presents, tossing all that carefully wrapped paper over their shoulders.

-Now that our children have grown, the tradition has evolved.
+Now that our children have grown, our traditions have evolved.
 They no longer have to wait on the stairs, but everyone has to be dressed and ready before the first stocking is dumped out onto the hardwood floor.
-Our compact digital cameras still have to be in video mode.
+Our compact digital cameras have to be in video mode.
 Gone are the days when we packed up our kids and spent Christmas break in the mountains.
-I still find myself adjusting to my empty nest when they return to their own apartments since they are both now in college.
+I have to adjust to my empty nest after they return to their own apartments since they are both in college.

 My parents used to drive from Wisconsin in a van packed with gifts with only a sliver of space for the rear view mirror.
 As they got older, I insisted they fly and the packages preceded them in the mail.
 For the first time, my father won’t be healthy enough to make the trip.
 Last year, after they arrived in Colorado, we drove him to the hospital where he stayed for a week after being diagnosed with congestive heart failure.
 Instead of a joyful vacation, we traveled back and forth to the Denver VA Hospital while praying he would stabilize.
 He was released on Christmas Eve and was our Christmas miracle.

 Until then, the timers will pop when the sun goes down and the house will take on a festive glow.
 I’ll light up the inside of my house just like the outside.
 My husband and I will move ahead with our plans and our children will join us when they can.
+I’ll send out my homemade cards.
 The holidays are always in transition just as in life.
 Some traditions will be added, adapted or discarded, while others will survive for years to come.

 What are some of your holiday traditions?